-If you are concerned about a child or young person in Devon please contact the Multi-Agency Safeguarding Hub (LOCAL AUTHORITY SAFEGUARDING HUB) on 0345 155 1071 or email Local Authority Safeguarding Hubsecure@devon.gov.uk.
+If you are concerned about a child or young person in Devon please contact the DCC - Request for support (outsystemsenterprise.com) on 0345 155 1071 or email Local Authority Safeguarding Hubsecure@devon.gov.uk.

 If you are concerned about an adult (aged 16+) in Devon please complete the Risk Identification Checklist (Safelives DASH RIC) to identify the level of risk which support service to refer them too, and follow the advice on the MARAC page for all levels of risk.